-Mr. Adkins is a Shareholder and Practice Group Manager of Public Law, Regulatory and Finance for Roetzel & Andress LPA, a full-service law firm with offices located throughout Ohio, Florida, and Chicago, since January 2000.
-Additionally, he is President of their wholly-owned consulting subsidiary, Roetzel Consulting Solutions, a bipartisan consulting company representing clients where the private and public sectors intersect, since May 2017.
+Mr. Adkins is a Shareholder and Shareholder-in-Charge of Development & Practice Integration for Roetzel & Andress, LPA, a full-service law firm with offices located throughout Ohio, Florida and Chicago.
+Additionally, since May 2017, he has served as President of their wholly-owned consulting subsidiary, Roetzel Consulting Solutions, a bipartisan consulting company representing clients where the private and public sectors intersect.
 Mr. Adkins previously served as General Counsel to Summit County, Ohio.
-Mr. Adkins is affiliated with numerous professional and charitable organizations including the University of Akron Board of Trustees, Summa Health Finance Committee, the American Bar Association, the National Democratic Club, the Greater Akron Chamber of Commerce, and the Cleveland Metropolitan Bar Association Diversity Action Committee.
+He is affiliated with numerous professional and charitable organizations including Board Chair for the University of Akron Board of Trustees, Ideastream Public Media Board of Trustees, the American Bar Association, the Greater Akron Chamber of Commerce, Alpha Phi Alpha Fraternity, Inc. and the Cleveland Metropolitan Bar Association.

-Mr. Adkins has extensive experience serving as counsel to clients across a vast number of industries including diversified energy companies, governmental entities, housing authorities, and nonprofit organizations.
+Mr. Adkins also has acted as lead counsel for several multi-million-dollar development projects.
+His clients include public and private entities, as well as construction companies, engineering firms, financial institutions, diversified energy companies, governmental entities, housing authorities, urban school districts and nonprofit organizations.
+Prior to assuming his current leadership role, Mr. Adkins led for over a decade Roetzel & Andress, LPA's Public Law and Finance team as Practice Group Manager.
+Additionally, he is currently General Counsel to Alpha Phi Alpha Homes, Inc..
 He also serves as lead counsel for a number of public and private entities including Ohio's largest banking institution, a regional public hospital and two of Ohio's largest school districts.
 Mr. Adkins' expansive business and legal knowledge and his community leadership provide the S&T Board with public finance, business development, and strategic management experience which qualifies him to serve on the S&T Board.

-David G. Antolik, Age 56
+David G. Antolik, Age 57